digipres/awesome-digital-preservation/README.md

 ### Learn About Digital Preservation

 - The [Getting Started chapter of the Digital Preservation Handbook](https://www.dpconline.org/handbook/getting-started) is a great place to start.
+- [The Digital Preservation Handbook Glossary](https://www.dpconline.org/handbook/glossary) - Introduces a lot of the core terminology.
 - For material that describes the broader issues, you can refer to [Digital Preservation on Wikipedia](https://en.wikipedia.org/wiki/Digital_preservation), and consider contributing to the [Digital Preservation Wikipedia Project](http://en.wikipedia.org/wiki/Wikipedia:WikiProject_Digital_Preservation).
 - Build your roadmap, guided by [the NDSA Levels of Digital Preservation](http://ndsa.org/activities/levels-of-digital-preservation/)
 - Use the [Digital Preservation Business Case Toolkit](http://wiki.dpconline.org/index.php?title=Digital_Preservation_Business_Case_Toolkit) to help get funding.